-8 Unusual Baby Powder Uses
+8 Unusual Alternative Baby Powder Uses

-See also Make your own stain remover
+See also: Make your own stain remover

-2. Quiet new shoes
+2. Quieten new shoes

 When you wear a new pair of shoes it’s common for them to squeak with every step you take.
 This is because of the friction of the materials as they warm up, making that annoying sound over and over again.